Marginal minimization and sup-norm expansions in perturbed optimization

 We also mention some applications in machine learning and statistics. \cite{xu2013block} extends the AO theory to multi-convex problems.
 Non-negative matrix factorization by AO has been studied in \cite{hsieh2011fast}. \cite{mairal2015incremental} discussed AO in the context of majorization-minimization (MM) algorithms. \cite{beck2013convergence} provides general convergence guarantee bounds for AO.
 General convergence theory of AO for non-smooth and non-convex problems has been studied in \cite{razaviyayn2013unified} and in \cite{xu2017globally}.

-A common point for all the obtained results is a local convergence: an AO procedure converges at a linear rate provided a good starting guess \( \targv_{0} \).
+A common point for all the obtained results is local convergence: an AO procedure converges at a linear rate provided a good starting guess \( \targv_{0} \).
 This seems to be an intrinsic feature of the approach.
 However, for practical application, one would need more specific conditions on this local vicinity, its shape, and dependence on the curvature of the objective function \( \fs \) and its smoothness properties.
-Section~\ref{SoptAO} addresses these questions and states an accurate result about convergence of the AO procedure to the solution \( (\targvs,\nuivs) \) as \( t \) grows at the optimal linear rate.
+Section~\ref{SoptAO} addresses these questions and states an accurate result about linear convergence of the AO procedure to the solution \( (\targvs,\nuivs) \).

+\textbf{Setup 3: Optimization with sup-norm errors.} \, In many applied areas, one would be interested in the componentwise accuracy of the solution \( \hat{\upsv} \).
+This naturally leads to sup-norm error \( \| \hat{\upsv} - \upsvs \|_{\infty} \).
+In this paper, we consider one typical example from statistical inference: \emph{ranking from pairwise comparison} problems, when players (goods, assets) are ranked using binary pairwise comparisons.
+The Bradley-Terry-Luce (BTL) model (\cite{BT1952}, \cite{Lu1959}) assumes that the outcome of each comparison between \( j \)th and \( m \)th palyers is a Bernoulli experiment with the canonical parameter depending on the difference \( \ups_{j} - \ups_{m} \) of individual skills (merits) of each player.
+A detailed historical overview and the state-of-the-art results for the BTL model can be found in \cite{GSZ2023}.
+Existing results confirm that the ranking problem leads to sup-norm estimation, and a careful treatment of this problem is rather involved.
+The methods of analysis, proof strategy, and the final results differ significantly from the case of a more standard \( \ell_{2} \)-norm.